TVA Nouvelles

 TVA Nouvelles is the news division of TVA, a French language television network in Canada.

 Programs produced by the division include nightly local and national newscasts branded as TVA Nouvelles, as well as the news magazine program JE.
 The division also owns and operates the 24-hour news channel Le Canal Nouvelles.

 In September 2020, the Group announced that Serge Fortin, who was managing the activities of TVA Nouvelles and LCN since 2004, would be replaced by Martin Picard, vice president and chief content officer.

 Mornings

 In the mornings, TVA Nouvelles airs as headline news segments during the network's morning show Salut, Bonjour!.
 This program is hosted by Ève-Marie Lortie weekdays from Montreal, and Richard Turcotte on weekends from Quebec City.

-Turcotte was previously the weekend host of Salut, bonjour!, until moving to weekdays in 2024 following the retirement of longtime weekday host Gino Chouinard.
+Lortie was previously the weekend host of Salut, bonjour!, until moving to weekdays in 2024 following the retirement of longtime weekday host Gino Chouinard.

 Noon

 At noon, TVA Nouvelles airs for one hour weekdays and half an hour on weekends.
 Two weekday editions are produced, with Julie Marcoux anchoring from Montreal for stations in western Quebec markets (Gatineau/Ottawa, Sherbrooke, Trois-Rivières and Rouyn-Noranda), and Julie Couture anchoring from Quebec City for stations in eastern Quebec (Rimouski, Rivière-du-Loup/Carleton-sur-Mer and Saguenay).
 Both programs also have segments set aside for local inserts presented by local anchors.

 Marcoux is slated to move to the afternoon (17h et 18h) newscast in June, and will be succeeded as anchor of the noon edition by Philippe-Vincent Foisy.

 As most viewers in Canada outside of Quebec receive TVA stations from Montreal or Gatineau/Ottawa, the edition anchored by Marcoux is seen in most of Canada, although parts of New Brunswick receive the Couture edition.